Tailor-made Tour 20 days from £7000 per person

 Miyajima is home to one of Japan’s most revered Shinto complexes, whose pagoda roofs take shape above the treeline as you approach the island.
 Once you’ve explored the shrine, follow the pilgrims’ pathway behind it up the wooded slopes of Mount Misen to a sacred summit.
 The boulder-studded peak affords a wonderful view across the ocean and surrounding islets.
 You can catch a cable-car ride to within half an hour’s walk of the top, or climb all the way through dense forests of maple, cherry and conifers.

 After breakfast, you’ll return to Hiroshima station to catch the bullet train to Osaka, Japan's second city.
+Graze at leisure on Dotonburi with its street-food stalls and larger-than-life 3D creations affixed to some of the restaurant facades.

 Osaka has a much a more down-to-earth feel than Tokyo.
 There are lots of great shops and restaurants, as well as a castle and fabulous aquarium.
 While in the city, don’t pass up the chance to sample its gastronomic speciality, ‘okonomiyaki’ – savoury griddle cakes prepared with a variety of delicious fillings.